iamKarthikBK/chromite/docs/usage_manual/source/configure.rst

 Configure the Core
 ##################

-The C-class core is highly parameterized and configurable.
+The Chromite core is highly parameterized and configurable.
 By changing a single configuration the user can generate a core instance randing in size from embedded micro-controllers to Linux capable high-performance cores.

 The configuration should be specified by the user in a YAML file.
-Sample YAML files are available in the ``sample_config/`` directory of the c-class repository.
+Sample YAML files are available in the ``sample_config/`` directory of the chromite repository.
 At times it is possible that the user specifies conflicting configurations which are illegal and can be detected only at during compile or simulation time.
 To detect them early, the configurator maintains a schema of